This post may contain affiliate links. Please read my disclosure policy

 - Stir in the chopped rib meat and toss to combine.

-- Meanwhile, fry a couple of eggs to pile high on top as desired and toast and butter some bread.
+- Meanwhile, in a separate greased pan, fry a couple of eggs to pile high on top as desired and toast and butter some bread.

 - Toss it all together on a platter and serve with a meaty rib for those who are feeling brave enough to take on brunch with a wet-nap.